Understanding Payout Rates At Slot Machines

 How Do I Find The Payout Percentage On A Slot Machine?

-Finding the RTP of a slot machine is important because it tells you how likely you are to win when gambling at it – picking one with a low RTP means that you have lower odds (in the long run) of winning.
+Finding the payout of a slot machine is important because it tells you how likely you are to win when gambling at it – picking one with a low percentage means that you have lower odds (in the long run) of winning.

-While locating the RTP for land-based casinos can be tricky, many online casinos are obliged to publish the RTP of their slot machines – whether they have to or not depends on which organisation they are regulated by.
+While locating the payout for land-based casinos can be tricky, many online casinos are obliged to publish the win ratio of their slot machines – whether they have to or not depends on which organisation they are regulated by.
 Below we give an example of how you can find the payout percentage on a slot machine for a top-rated online casino.

-While not every online casino makes it as simple as Bet365 to locate the RTP of its slot machines, many do make it this easy to find the payout percentage.
+While not every online casino makes it as simple as Bet365 to locate the payout of its slots, many do make it this easy to find the win ratio of their games.

-Of course, if you can’t easily find the payout for a casino’s slot machines, then you should take this as a warning sign – as many casinos are obliged to publish their RTP, if one makes it difficult for you to find, then you might take it as evidence that it offers an uncompetitive RTP.
+Of course, if you can’t easily find the payout for a casino’s slot machines, then you should take this as a warning sign – as many casinos are obliged to publish their win ratios, if one makes it difficult for you to find, then you might take it as evidence that it offers an uncompetitive payout.

 Payout Rates At Land Machines Versus Those At Online Slots